 How does Community of Gardens differ from the Archives of American Gardens?

 The Archives of American Gardens (AAG) is primarily a photographic archive, managed by Smithsonian Gardens.
-AAG includes documentation on over 7,500 diverse gardens and cultural landscapes in America as well as other international gardens that have influenced the roots of American garden design.
-Gardens documented in the AAG include the work of everyday people, collaborations between owners and designers, and garden photographers, as well as notable designers.
+AAG includes documentation on over 10,000 diverse gardens and cultural landscapes in America as well as other international gardens that have influenced the roots of American garden design.
+Gardens documented in the AAG include the work of everyday people, collaborations between owners and designers, landscape designers, and garden photographers.

-Community of Gardens is an ambitious new initiative that builds on the tradition of garden documentation found in AAG by preserving stories and images related to vernacular gardens – the places and spaces that are a part of our everyday lives.
+Community of Gardens builds on the tradition of garden documentation found in AAG by preserving stories and images related to vernacular gardens – the places and spaces that are a part of our everyday lives.

 Legal: